 ARTICLE IV -- MEETINGS OF VILLAGE MEMBERS

-Section 1 -- Annual meetings: An annual meeting of the members shall take place on a Saturday in April, the specific date, time, and location to be designated by the Governing Council.
+Section 1 -- Annual meetings: An annual meeting of the members shall take place in July, the specific date, time and location to be designated by the Governing Council.
 In case of circumstances beyond our control, the annual meeting will be delayed to the next most convenient time.
-At the annual meeting, the members shall elect a Governing Council, receive reports on the activities of the Village, and advise on the direction of the Village for the coming year.
+At the annual meeting the members shall elect a Governing Council, receive reports on the activities of the Village, and advise on the direction of the Village for the coming year.

-Section 2 -- Special meetings: Special meetings of the membership may be called by the Governing Council chair or a simple majority of the Governing Council.
+Section 2 -- Special meetings: Special meetings of membership may be called by the Governing Council chair, or a simple majority of the Governing Council.
 A petition signed by at least five percent of voting Village members may also call a special meeting.